winitzki/scall/tutorial/programming_dhall.md

 The solution is to rewrite the type signature of `printPBTree` in the form `∀(a : Type) → PBTree a → P a`.
 We can do this if we   choose  `P` such that `P a = Show a → Text`.
 The required function `q` will then have the type `∀(s : Type) → < Leaf : s | Branch : Show (Pair s s) → Text > → Show s → Text`.
-Implementing that function is straightforward, and we can complete the code of `printPBTree`:
+It is straightforward to implement that function, and we can complete the code of `printPBTree`:

 ```dhall
 let printPBTree : ∀(a : Type) → Show a → PBTree a → Text